KatHicks/city-zen/README.md

 ```
 As a user,
-so that it can dealt with by the council,
+So that an issue can be dealt with by the council,
-I want to be able to create an issue.
+I want to be able to create an issue on the app.

 As a user,
-so that I can manage my issues,
+So that I can manage my issues,
 I want to see a list of all of my reported issues.

 As a user,
-so that I can see what needs to be done,
+So that I can see what is needed to resolve an issue,
 I want to see all the details of an issue.

 As a user,
-so that citizens get feedback on the result,
+So that citizens can get feedback on the resolution,
 I want to be able to manage the status of an issue.

 As a user,
-so that I can correct myself,
+So that I can correct myself if there is a mistake in my issue,
-I can update an issue that I've raised.
+I want to be able to update an issue that I've created.
 ```

 **Version 1**

 ```
 As a user,
-so that I can differentiate myself and my issues,
+So that I can differentiate myself and my issues,
-I can sign up.
+I want to be able to sign up to the app.

 As a user,
-so that I can rectify a mistake,
+So that I can change my mind about an issue,
-I can delete issues.
+I want to be able to delete my issues.

 As a user,
-so that I can use the app,
+So that I can use all the features of the app,
-I can sign in.
+I want to be able to sign in.

 As a user,
-so that my use of the app is appropriate,
+So that my use of the app is appropriate,
-I can access certain parts of the web app based on my credentials.
+I want to be able to access certain parts of the app based on my credentials.

 As a user,
-so that I can provide the information to the appropriate Council worker,
+So that I can provide the information to the appropriate council staff member,
-I can add tags when reporting or editing my issue.
+I want to be able to add tags when reporting or editing an issue.

 As a user,
-so that I can see only the issues relevant to me,
+So that I can see only the issues relevant to me,
-I can filter the issues by tag.
+I want to be able to filter the issues by tag.

 As a council staff member,
-so that citizens get feedback on the result,
+So that citizens can get feedback on the result,
 I want to be able to manage the status of an issue.

 As a citizen,
-so that it's clear what the problem is,
+So that it's clear what the problem is,
 I want to be able to upload a photo with my issue.

 As a citizen,
-so that it is easier to report an issue,
+So that it is easier to report an issue,
 I want the app to know my current location.
 ```